DadapeerShaik0603/Resume-Parser/README.md

 - **Internet Connectivity**: The Gemini API requires an active internet connection to process the extracted text.
 - **System Resources**: The system has sufficient memory and CPU resources to handle PDF-to-image conversion and OCR, which can be resource-intensive.

-### Limitations
-- **OCR Accuracy**: The accuracy of text extraction from image-based PDFs depends on the quality of the PDF and the performance of `paddleocr`.
-Poor-quality scans or complex layouts may lead to errors.
-- **Gemini API Dependency**: The structured data extraction relies on the Gemini API, which may have rate limits, costs, or availability issues.
-Additionally, the model's accuracy in parsing fields depends on the clarity and structure of the input text.
-- **Language Support**: Currently, the project is optimized for English resumes.
-Non-English resumes may not be parsed accurately without adjusting the OCR language settings.
-- **Performance**: Processing large PDFs or resumes with many pages can be slow due to the need for image conversion and OCR.
-The `ProcessPoolExecutor` is used to parallelize some tasks, but performance may still be a bottleneck on low-spec systems.
-- **File System Issues**: Running the project in cloud-synced directories (e.g., OneDrive) can cause file-watching issues with Streamlit or Uvicorn's `--reload` option.
-It’s recommended to run the project in a local directory to avoid such problems.
-- **Error Handling**: While the project includes basic error handling, unexpected PDF formats or corrupted files may still cause crashes.
-Users should ensure PDFs are well-formed.
-- **Security**: The API does not implement authentication or rate limiting, making it potentially vulnerable if exposed publicly.
-For production use, additional security measures should be added.

 ## Setup Instructions

 1. **Clone the Repository**: